NP558565/scrimba-front-end-path-learning-journey/Readme.md

-## Scrimba Web Devlopment Training Platform
+## Scrimba Web Development Training

-This repo contains all my work , tutorials and projects on different Software deveopment topics, which I have completed while I was on the Scrimba Web Developer training.
+This repo contains all my work , tutorials and projects on different Software Development topics, which I have completed while I was on the Scrimba Web Developer training.

 ----------------------------------------------------------------------------------------